mlibrary/design-system-old/README.md

 npm start
 ```

-A Stencil.js page and Storybook should open up in your browser after starting.
+A Stencil.js page, Storybook, and `@umich-lib/docs` should open up in your browser after starting.